Arts Centre Melbourne · PLAY Creative Learning Program · 2026

 Geskeva Komba

-A trans-disciplinary creative of Comorian and Tanzanian heritage raised in Melbourne's Western suburbs.
-Co-founder and creative producer at Next In Colour, Geskeva has over a decade of experience across theatre, film, spoken word and music.
-Her work includes BLVCK GOLD (Pan African Film Festival, Flickerfest, Montreal Black Film Festival) and AMKA (Arts Centre Melbourne).
+Geskeva is a trans-disciplinary creative of Comorian and Tanzanian heritage raised in the Western suburbs of Melbourne.
+She is a graduate of the VCA Master of Producing (Film and Television) and the co-founder/creative producer at Next In Colour.
+Geskeva has over more than a decade of experience in theatre, film, spoken word and music and has worked across the screen industry, government and community arts settings.
+Geskeva’s work includes BLVCK GOLD (Pan African Film Festival, St Kilda Film Festival, Montreal Black Film Festival, Flickerfest), AMKA (Arts Centre Melbourne), ZAMUNDA (Metanoia Theatre), and BLACK FACE WHITE MASK (Malthouse Theatre).

 Dramaturg